-Each year, about 180,000 young Americans enlist for active duty service in the Armed Forces.
-A number of myths have been perpetuated about those young people who volunteer to serve.
+A number of myths have been perpetuated about young Americans who volunteer for active-duty military service.
 The information herein is intended to dispel such myths.

 Myth: Military recruits are less educated and of lower aptitude than American youth.

 Fact: The opposite is true.
-Over 90 percent of military recruits have a high school diploma - a credential held by only about 75 percent of their peers.
+More than 90% of military recruits have a high school diploma -- a credential held by only about 75% of their peers.
 A traditional high school diploma is the best single predictor of "stick-to-it-iveness" and successful adjustment to the military.
-Recruits with a high school diploma have a 70-percent probability of completing a three-year term of enlistment, compared with a 50-percent likelihood for non-graduates.
+Recruits with a high school diploma have a 70% probability of completing a three-year term of enlistment, compared with a 50% likelihood for non-graduates.

 Myth: A disproportionate number of military recruits come from urban areas.

 Fact: Urban areas are the most underrepresented.
-Data show that urban areas are actually underrepresented among new recruits.
+Data show that urban areas usually are underrepresented among new recruits.
 Suburban and rural areas are overrepresented.

 Myth: The military is not geographically representative of America.